Skip to content

 Dev API Keys

-A dev API key (sk_dev_...) is generated by skystate init for local development.
+A dev API key can be created with sky project keys create for local development.
 It is:

-Dev API keys can be rotated at any time from the dashboard (Settings → Dev Keys) or by re-running skystate init.
+Dev API keys can be rotated at any time from the console or by revoking and recreating them with sky project keys.

-When you run skystate login, the CLI stores a JWT at ~/.config/skystate/credentials.json.
+When you run sky login, the CLI stores a bearer token at ~/.config/skystate/token.json.
 This token:

 • Is tied to your account and grants full admin access to all your projects.